Many or all companies we feature compensate us. Compensation and editorial

 Home equity loan

 A home equity loan is similar to a HELOC in that it allows you to borrow against your home’s equity.
-But instead of a revolving line of credit, you receive all the cash upfront and make fixed monthly payments over time (similar to a mortgage).
+But instead of a revolving line of credit, you get all the cash upfront and make fixed monthly payments over time (similar to a mortgage).

 Pros